Learn How to Get Licensed

 - Once you are notified that you have passed the examination, you must submit a licensing fee of $175 to the Bureau of Security and Investigative Services, P.O.
 Box 989002, West Sacramento, CA 95798-9002.
-Please be sure to check the website first, as the fee amount may change.
+Please check the website first, as the fee amount may change.

 State Private Investigator Associations

-Associations are a great resource for both aspiring and existing P.I.
-We highly recommend joining a state or national association to take advantage of the training, resource, and networking opportunities offered by such organizations.
+Associations are a great resource for aspiring and existing P.I.
+We highly recommend joining a state or national association to take advantage of the training, resources, and networking opportunities such organizations offer.
 They can be a great source of business through information and case sharing.
 Also, they are a great way to stay informed of legislative changes and legal issues.

 California Association of Licensed Investigators (CALI) – CALI is the largest private investigator association in the world.
-Joining the association will allow you to take advantage of its broad membership base to network and learn from others.
+Joining the association will allow you to utilize its broad membership base to network and learn from others.

 California Associate Photocopiers and Process Servers (CCAPPS)